core-wg/senml-spec/draft-jennings-core-senml.md

 In the above example the Base Name is in the "bn" tag and the "n" tags in each Record are the empty string so they are omitted.
-The Base Name also could be put in a separate Record such as the following example.
+The Base Name also could be put in a separate Record such as in the following example.

 ~~~~
 {::include ex12.json}
 ~~~~

 Some devices have accurate time while others do not so SenML supports absolute and relative times.
-Time is represented in floating point as second and values greater than zero represent an absolute time relative to the unix epoch while values of 0 or less represent a relative time in the past from the current time.
+Time is represented in floating point as seconds and values greater than zero represent an absolute time relative to the unix epoch while values of 0 or less represent a relative time in the past from the current time.
 A simple sensor with no absolute wall clock time might take a measurement